offwhite/Raviews/src/Offwhite/RaviewBundle/Resources/reviewComponents/README.md

     a movie with a rating of 50 will start with foundation[5] a movie with a rating of 99 will start with foundation[9]

+Therefor foundations that generate better reviews should have a higher index in the foundation array

 ## Processing

 Any placeholders found in foundations will require a corresponding array